UrLocalCreator/PySOGL/README.md

 # Caution
-Do not use this app if you do not have propper CPU and GPU cooling as future updates may be unstable
+Do not use this app if you do not have proper CPU and GPU cooling as future updates may be unstable
 # OS Compatibility
-Only works on windows devices as of right now
+Only works on Windows devices as of right now
 # CPU Compatibility
 Works on all CPUs
 # GPU Compatibility